-Above the mine entrance, sedimentary rocks of the Billefjorden Group are dominated by yellow sandstone that are crosscut by dominant WNW-ESE-striking fractures and subsidiary N-S- and ENE-WSW-striking fractures (stereonets 1 and 2 in Figure 2) showing oblique-slip kinematics.
+Above the mine entrance, sedimentary rocks of the Billefjorden Group are dominated by yellow sandstone that are crosscut by dominant WNW-ESE-striking fractures and subsidiary N-S- and ENE-WSW-striking fractures (stereonets 1 and 2 in Fig. 3) showing oblique-slip kinematics.
 Poorly preserved slickenside lineations did not yield any information on relative displacement between footwall and hanging wall.
 In the west, dark sandstone and quartzite crop out and contain fossil wood, which are probably Lower Devonian in age.
 The contact between the Lower (-lowermost Upper?)
-Devonian dark sandstone and uppermost Devonian-Mississippian yellow sandstone of the Billefjorden Group, and intra-Devonian lithological contacts (e.g., between Devonian quartzite and dark sandstone; Figure 3a), although partly covered by screes and/or mostly made of loose blocks, do not appear to be faulted or tectonized and trend c.
-WNW-ESE to NW-SE as bedding surfaces appear to change from moderately-steeply east-dipping below the mine entrance to gently NNE-dipping above the mine entrance (Figure 2 and Figure 3a), i.e., parallel to the dominant fault trend in both uppermost Devonian-Mississippian (stereonet 1 in Figure 2) and Lower (-lowermost Upper?)
-Devonian rocks (stereonet 4 in Figure 2).
+Devonian dark sandstone and uppermost Devonian-Mississippian yellow sandstone of the Billefjorden Group and intra-Devonian lithological contacts (e.g., between Devonian quartzite and dark sandstone; Fig. 4a), although partly covered by scree and/or mostly made of loose blocks, do not appear to be faulted or tectonized and trend approximately WNW-ESE to NW-SE as bedding surfaces appear to change from moderately-steeply east-dipping below the mine entrance to gently NNE-dipping above the mine entrance (Figs. 3 and 4a), i.e., parallel to the dominant fault trend in both uppermost Devonian-Mississippian (stereonet 1 in Fig. 3) and Lower (-lowermost Upper?)
+Devonian rocks (stereonet 4 in Fig. 3).

-Noteworthy, most outcrops of uppermost Devonian-Mississippian strata in this part of the study area trend E-W to WNW-ESE.
-Thus, the dominance of WNW-ESE-striking faults is unlikely the result of measurements flawed by a preferential outcrop trend, since E-W- to WNW-ESE-trending outcrops would rather favor identification and measurement of N-S-striking faults.
+It is worth noting that most outcrops of uppermost Devonian-Mississippian strata in this part of the study area trend E-W to WNW-ESE.
+Thus, the dominance of WNW- ESE-striking faults is unlikely the result of measurements flawed by a preferential outcrop trend, since E-W- to WNW- ESE-trending outcrops would rather favor identification and measurement of N-S-striking faults.

-A possible interpretation of outcrops and structures in Pyramiden (Figure 1b) is that the subvertical, N-S-striking brittle fault within steeply east-dipping Lower Devonian strata in the gully below the coal mine entrance (Figure 2 and Figure 3a) represents the Balliolbreen Fault segment of the Billefjorden Fault Zone, and that low-angle roof/floor thrusts between Lower (-lowermost Upper?)
-Devonian rocks and the overlying succession of uppermost Devonian-Mississippian sandstone, coaly shale and coal (Figure 3b) correspond to the upward-flattening continuation of this fault.
+A possible interpretation of outcrops and structures in Pyramiden (Fig. 1b) is that the subvertical, N-S-striking brittle fault within steeply east-dipping Lower Devonian strata in the gully below the coal mine entrance (Figs. 3 and 4a) represents the Balliolbreen Fault segment of the Billefjorden Fault Zone, and that low-angle roof or floor thrusts between Lower (-lowermost Upper?)
+Devonian rocks and the overlying succession of uppermost Devonian-Mississippian sandstone, coaly shale, and coal (Fig. 4b) correspond to the upward-flattening continuation of this fault.
 However, no fault was observed between Lower (-lowermost Upper?)
-Devonian rocks of the Andrée Land Group (and Mimerdalen Subgroup) and sandstones of the Billefjorden Group above the mine, and lithogical and stratigraphic contacts there display significantly different trends (WNW-ESE to NW-SE; Figure 3a).
+Devonian rocks of the Andrée Land Group (and Mimerdalen Subgroup) and sandstones of the Billefjorden Group above the mine, and lithological and stratigraphic contacts there display significantly different trends (WNW-ESE to NW-SE; Fig. 4a).

-4.1.2.
-Triungen
+4.1.2 Triungen

-Fieldwork in Triungen (see location in Figure 1a-b) shows that the Triungen-Grønhorgdalen Fault Zone (McCann and Dallmann, 1996) and the contact between Lower Devonian of the Wood Bay Formation and overlying uppermost Devonian-Mississippian sedimentary rocks of the Billefjorden Group along the fault are largely covered by dark screes (Figure 3c-e).
-In the hanging wall though, Lower Devonian sedimentary strata are moderately tilted to the south and define an angular unconformity with overlying, flat-lying strata of the Billefjorden Group (Figure 3c).
-Based on the presence of thick, flat-lying, coal-rich strata in the lower part of the Billefjorden Group overlying Lower Devonian sedimentary strata in the hanging

-310 wall of the fault, the dark screes along the fault trace (Figure 3d-e) are believed to represent uppermost Devonian-Mississippian coals-coaly shales that might have been dragged along the Triungen-Grønhorgdalen Fault Zone during tectonic movements.
+Fieldwork in Triungen (see location in Fig. 1a-b) shows that the Triungen-Grønhorgdalen Fault Zone (McCann and Dallmann, 1996) and the contact between Lower Devonian of the Wood Bay Formation and overlying uppermost Devonian-Mississippian sedimentary rocks of the Billefjorden Group along the fault are largely covered by dark scree (Fig. 4ce).
+In the hanging wall though, Lower Devonian sedimentary strata are moderately tilted to the south and define an angular unconformity with overlying, flat-lying strata of the Billefjorden Group (Fig. 4c).
+Based on the presence of thick, flat-lying, coal-rich strata in the lower part of the Billefjorden Group overlying Lower Devonian sedimentary strata in the hanging wall of the fault, the dark scree along the fault trace (Fig. 4d-e) are interpreted to represent uppermost Devonian-Mississippian coals-coaly shales that might have been dragged along the Triungen-Grønhorgdalen Fault Zone during tectonic movements.

-4.2.
-Seismic data
+4.2 Seismic data

-4.2.1.
-Seismic units and stratigraphy
+4.2.1 Seismic units and stratigraphy